 According to the American Physiological Society:

-“Reference lists should be arranged alphabetically by author and numbered serially.
-The reference number should be placed in parentheses at the appropriate place in the text” (2).
+“Reference lists for all APS journals should be arranged by order of in-text citation and numbered serially.
+The reference number should be placed in parentheses at the appropriate place in the text.”
+(1).

 AJP requires you to list every single author instead of using the term ‘et al’.
-The one exception to this rule is when a group of authors are part of a research group that has a name of its own.
-In this case, the research group can be used as the author name in your citation (1).
+The one exception to this rule is if there is an inclusive name for the research group as a whole.
+In this case, the research group can be used as the author name in your citation (2).